ldav-unipg/d3-course-material/L1/1_svg/README.md

 <text x="0" y="85">rect</text>
 ```

-- However, adding text to svg elements can be better achieved by grouping together elements.
+- However, adding text to svg elements can be better achieved by grouping elements together.

 ## L1.7 Grouping

 - For example, let's group the `rect` with its text.
-- Change your code by wrapping the last `rect` and `text` inside a `<g/>` element
+- Change your code by wrapping the last `rect` and `text` inside a `<g/>` element.

 ```diff
 - <rect